 • Complete the FAFSA and the Service Agreement to apply for this aid.

-• 4-year Service Requirement: This grant provides one-time funds to students enrolled on or after January 1, 2020, in a professional preparation program leading to a Preliminary teaching credential, approved by the California Commission on Teacher Credentialing—if the student commits to working in a high-need field at a priority school for 4 years.
+• 4-year Service Requirement: 4-year Service Requirement: This grant provides one-time funds to students enrolled on or after January 1, 2020, in a professional preparation program leading to a Preliminary teaching credential, approved by the California Commission on Teacher Credentialing—if the student commits to working in a high-need field at a priority school for 4 years.
+Applicants that applied from 9/1/2023 to 6/30/2024 will continue to receive up to $20,000 but applicants that applied from 7/1/2024 and after will receive up to $10,000.
+Applicants who received the reduced award of $10,000 have a service requirement of 2 years instead of 4 years.
+Additionally, intern programs in this group are no longer eligible.

 • Complete the FAFSA or California Dream Act Application, and the Service Agreement to apply for this aid.